ciscoheat/sveltekit-superforms/README.md

 ### Custom validation

-If you want more control (or think the built-in browser validation is too constraining, pun intented), you can set the `validators` option:
+If think the built-in browser validation is too constraining (pun intented), you can set the `validators` option:

 ```ts
 validators: {